 "This deliberate odyssey is a beautifully written narrative, rich in natural history observation, woven into a marvelous story fresh off Penelope's loom," writes Ann Zwinger, John Burroughs medal-winning author of Run, River, Run.
 "Ed Kanze offers a superb chronicle of the nature of Australia in all the meanings of the word.
 You won't be able to read it without wanting to call your travel agent."---Bill McKibben, author of Wandering Home.

-Out of print.
-Available through your favorite secondhand book dealer or on-line via Amazon.
+The print edition of Kangaroo Dreaming is out of print but available through your favorite secondhand book dealer or on-line via Amazon.